sabof/svg-mode-line-themes/README.md

 each object of a certain type inherits from an "archetype" object contained within the corresponding namespace.

-By using a macro such as `deftheme`, one creates an object and adds it to the type's namespace.
+By using a macro such as `smt/deftheme`, one creates an object and adds it to the type's namespace.
 Should an object with the same name already exist, it will be replaced - which is an easy way to change the behaviour of existing themes.